Women's Tour 2021: Amy Pieters claims second stage sprint as Clara Copponi takes race lead

 Monday, October 4, stage one – Bicester to Banbury, 147.7km

-Italy’s former world champion Marta Bastianelli won a dramatic sprint finish to take the opening stage of the Women's Tour of Britain in Banbury as Britain's Hannah Barnes (Canyon SRAM Racing) finished sixth.
+Italy’s former world champion Marta Bastianelli won a dramatic sprint finish to take the opening stage of the Women's Tour of Britain in Banbury as Britain's Hannah Barnes (Canyon-Sram) finished sixth.

 "It's a very nice win for me," Bastianelli said of her first Women's Tour stage victory.
 "The sprint was not easy because it is a little bit tougher and uphill, and I think it is not for the sprinters, but for me it is a good race and a good day.